-Peter commenced work at Te Mata Estate in 1984 as the sole winemaker and has, over more than 30 years, overseen the creation of Te Mata’s range of quality wines.
-In his current role as technical director he mentors the longstanding team responsible for all aspects of Te Mata’s wine production, from vine to bottle.
+Peter commenced work at Te Mata Estate in 1984 as the sole winemaker and over more than 30 years, oversaw the creation of Te Mata’s range of quality wines.
+His last role as technical director saw him mentoring the longstanding team responsible for all aspects of Te Mata’s wine production, from vine to bottle.

-Peter is a partner in the Bullnose Vineyard where he lives with his wife Gail and their two children, James and Eden.
+Peter lives with his wife Gail on a local vineyard with their two children, James and Eden.
 Peter has also been active as a senior wine judge in Australasia since 1992 and describes himself as “a lover of old vineyards and the wines they produce, and fairly old Japanese motorcycles”.